benyamindsmith/bensstats/README.md

 # benstats

-This is the repository of the Raw .Rmd files for my website https://bensstats.wordpress.com/
+This is the repository of some of blog content from my website https://bensstats.wordpress.com/

 Note these are raw files; Some editing may have occurred when migrating to the actual website.
+By no means is this comprehensive of whats on the blog material.